Relative risk: Statistical use and meaning

 As always, correlation does not mean causation; the causation could be reversed, or they could both be caused by a common confounding variable.
 The relative risk of having cancer when in the hospital versus at home, for example, would be greater than 1, but that is because having cancer causes people to go to the hospital.
-Also, for example, the relative risk of having lung cancer when you have smoker's cough versus no cough, would be greater than 1, but that is because they are both caused by a common confounder, smoking.

 Usage in reporting

 Relative risk is commonly used to present the results of randomized controlled trials.
 This can be problematic if the relative risk is presented without the absolute measures, such as absolute risk, or risk difference.
 In cases where the base rate of the outcome is low, large or small values of relative risk may not translate to significant effects, and the importance of the effects to the public health can be overestimated.
 Equivalently, in cases where the base rate of the outcome is high, values of the relative risk close to 1 may still result in a significant effect, and their effects can be underestimated.
 Thus, presentation of both absolute and relative measures is recommended.